Swanfield/chambermanual/pages/theme/theme_index.md

 ~/.bashrc

-You can right click the file and open it with Sublime Text or you can open Sublime Text and drag and drop the file to it.
+You can right click the file and open it with Sublime Text or you can open Sublime Text and drag and drop the file into it.

-Copy and paste the following into the file that you selected and save (ctrl-s).
+Copy and paste the following into the file that you selected and then save (ctrl-s).

 ```
 env=~/.ssh/agent.env